 Overview

-If your Azure resources are connected to on-premises networks, the Unqork services can also reach services in your data center.
-Similarly, Unqork services can reach services in your other VNets if your VNets are peered.
+Set up Azure Private Link to connect two in different Azure accounts.
+The first is a VNet in your Azure account, and the second is the dedicated VNet where your Unqork environment exists.
+If your Azure resources are connected to on-premises networks, Unqork services can also communicate services in your data center.
+Similarly, Unqork services can communicate with services in your other VNets, as long as they are peered.

-You can think of Azure Private Link as a secure tunnel.
-It keeps your traffic safe without traversing the public internet.
+Azure Private Link provides a secure transfer tunnel for data, keeping your traffic safe without traversing the public internet.
 Typically, services communicate by traveling the internet from one public endpoint to another.
-With Azure Private Link, communication travels between your endpoint service to a VNet endpoint.
-This happens in your hosted Unqork environment.
-The endpoint service using Private Link works with a network load balancer (NLB).
+With Azure Private Link, communication travels between your endpoint service to a VNet endpoint in your hosted Unqork environment.
+The endpoint service using Private Link works with a .
 The endpoint service and NLB act as Unqork's entry point to your infrastructure.
-You don’t need to use any special hardware or software to make this happen since you create the VNet endpoint in Azure.
+You do not need to use any special hardware or software to make this happen because you'll create the VNet endpoint in Azure.

 How to Set Up Azure Private Link